sjbylo/flask-vote-app/pipeline/acs/README.md

 oc create -f task
 ```

-Create the secret for your repo:
+Create the secret for your git repo:

 ```
 oc create -f secret
 ```

-Create the pipeline
+Create the Tekton pipeline

 ```
-oc create -f vote-app-pipeline-acs.yaml
+oc create -f pipeline.yaml
 ```

 To start the pipeline, use the following PipelineRun resource or to it from the OpenShift Console (remember to create and add a PVC)